How To Create Your First Invoice

 For a visual representation of what your invoice should look like, here is an example from Vertex42 that gives you a rough idea of what you will need.

-invoice
+best invoice template

 Image credit: Vertex42